Bonfida/agnostic-candles/README.md

 - `markets_json_path` is the path to your JSON file that contains the markets you want to fetch
 - `rpc` The URL of your Solana RPC endpoint
-- `refresh_period` TODO
+- `refresh_period` interval at which candles are fetched (in ms)

 So for instance

 ```
-cargo run ./markets.json https://solana-api.projectserum.com 10
+cargo run ./markets.json https://solana-api.projectserum.com 10000
 ```

 The worker handles Pyth and AOB markets in separate threads.
 This program uses `getMultipleAccountInfo` RPC requests to optimize the number of RPC calls.
-However, certain RPC nodes have limits to how many accounts can be passed in 1 request (usually 100) this is why the array of accounts are split in chunks of 100 and spawned in different threads.
+However, certain RPC nodes have limits to how many accounts can be passed in 1 request (usually 100) this is why the array of accounts are split in chunks of `MAX_ACCOUNT_CHUNK` and spawned in different threads.

 For AOB markets, bids and asks account addresses are being fetched at the start of the program and are cached for more efficient polling.